PicThrive/PicThriveApi/groups.rst

 GET
 ~~~
-Performs a very simple search for the given group Token.
+Performs a basic search for the given group Token.

 Query Params
 ^^^^^^^^^^^^